Sunday, 15 February 2026

 He was completely absorbed in one object himself.
 It was not, as one realised when one became familiar with him, that he deliberately disregarded other man's opinions and feelings, they simply did not exist for him.
 Like a child playing in a corner of a nursery with his toys, he was wholly absorbed in himself.
 The rest of the world was an irrelevance.
 Nor did he ever attempt to conceal his absorption. ...
 Like a child, however, he found opposition intolerable, and surprise was swiftly succeeded by furious indignation……..
 The truth rushed in on him, there was a conspiracy against him.

 Lucan had estates in Ireland at the time when most of the population survived on potatoes grown on land they rented.
-Lucan was determined to bring in agricultural reform which he did with ruthlessness, driving tenant off his land with little regard to their suffering.
+Lucan was determined to bring in agricultural reform which he did with ruthlessness, driving tenants off his land with little regard to their suffering.
 When potato blight struck and the people began to starve, Lucan became an object of hatred.
 However, it seems this ruthless quality was the reason he was given command of the cavalry in the Crimea.

 The third main character, Lord Raglan was Commander in Chief of the army.
 For forty years he had been the Duke of Wellington's right-hand man but had never himself conceived plans or taken decisions.
 He was a staff officer and had never led men in battle.
 He was absolutely unfit to command the army in the Crimea.